iniqy/RUDE/docs/BOM.md

 This car can handle more power than Robak and is also heavier, I don't advise anything below 3S.
 However be careful with 4S and higher since the HSP differentials were not designed with such powerful cars in mind.
 A precisely printed diffcase with a quality diff from the supplier I recommend below are key.
 Buy spares.

+## Filament

+98A / 60+D TPU from anywhere.
+Azurefilm 98A TPU is good.
+On Amazon there is 64D TPU from kexcelled alternatively there is 72D TPU from extrudr.
+Not very useful for RUDE, but I use this super cheap quality filament for everything else (gridfinity etc.): https://s.click.aliexpress.com/e/_olmRVrv

 ## Electronics

 Part | Name | QTY | Notes